+Paris is a dream destination which also makes it a hotspot for scammers and their tricks.
 Paris scams are real.
 They catch you off guard.
 It can happen to you.
 It can happen to anyone.
 It happened to me, twice.
-Once I had the infamous string bracelet tied to my wrist and then in 2020, I had a Velib bicycle stolen within two minutes of me leaning it against a wall.
+I fell for the Paris bracelet scam and also had a Velib bicycle stolen within two minutes of leaning it against a wall.

 Really – who doesn’t want a fun, multi-coloured string bracelet?